zhon/change-for-a-dollar-haskell/README.md

 prop_change_for_42 m = forAll (choose (42,42)) $ change m == [25,10,5,1,1]
 ```

-Compiler says, "The last parameter should be a function that take a Money and returns a Testable"
+Compiler says, "The last parameter should be a function that takes a Money and returns a Testable"

 ```haskell
 prop_change_for_42 m = forAll (choose (42,42)) $ \m -> change m == [25,10,5,1,1]